 The Korean American Perspectives Podcast series aims to explore complex issues that shape the Korean American community and share the inspirational life stories of Korean American leaders.

 The need for community building and civic activism among Korean Americans is greater now than ever before.
-CKA promotes community building and civic activism to influence issues that impact us, whether domestic or international.
+CKA promotes community building and civic activism to influence issues that impact us both domestically and internationally.
 We collaborate with partner organizations to improve race relations, educate voters, and speak up on the issues that impact our community.
-Our members and staff educate Congress, media and decision makers, and CKA speaks up through op-eds, interviews, and briefings.
+Our members and staff educate Congress, media, and decision makers, and CKA utilizes its voice to represent the community through op-eds, interviews, and briefings.

 Honoring Our Heroes